Extreme Networks (EXTR) Tumbled 18% After Guiding For Year-Over-Year Revenue Declines, Stock Has Not Recovered - Hagens Berman

 Extreme Networks, Inc. (EXTR) Securities Class Action:

-On Jan.
-31, 2024, the price of Extreme Networks shares tumbled over 18% after the company reported disappointing Q2 2024 financial results and guided for Q3 and Q4 revenue year-over-year declines of up to 37% and 24%, respectively.
+The catalyst for the suit occurred on January 31, 2024, when Extreme Networks’ stock plummeted by over 18% following the release of disappointing Q2 2024 financial results.
+The company also projected year-over-year revenue declines of up to 37% for Q3 and 24% for Q4, exacerbating investor concerns.

-The complaint, filed in the Northern District of California federal court, centers around Extreme Networks' "backlog" metric, which indicates client demand and anticipated revenue.
-The suit contends that the company exaggerated the strength of its backlog, concealing a decline in organic demand.
+The lawsuit, filed in the Northern District of California federal court, focuses on Extreme Networks’ “backlog” metric, which is intended to reflect client demand and anticipated revenue.
+The plaintiffs claim that the company overstated the robustness of its backlog, thereby masking a decline in organic demand.

-According to the complaint, Extreme Networks’ executives repeatedly made misleading statements about the company's financial health, touting strong demand and a growing backlog.
-However, the lawsuit alleges that these statements were false, as customers were ordering more products than they needed to avoid shortages and because they lacked alternative sourcing options.
+According to the complaint, executives at Extreme Networks repeatedly issued misleading statements about the company’s financial health, boasting of strong demand and a growing backlog.
+However, the lawsuit contends that these statements were deceptive, as customers were reportedly ordering more products than necessary to avoid shortages and due to a lack of alternative sourcing options.

-The suit targets Extreme Networks' CEO Edward B. Meyercord III, former CFO Rémi Thomas, interim CFO Cristina Tate, and current CFO Kevin Rhodes, alleging the defendants violated the U.S. securities laws.
+The lawsuit names several key figures at Extreme Networks, including CEO Edward B. Meyercord III and former CFO Rémi Thomas, alleging defendants violated U.S. securities laws.

-The class period begins on July 27, 2022, and extends through January 30, 2024, when Extreme Networks reported a significant decline in product revenue.
-Following these disclosures, shares of Extreme Networks experienced substantial drops, injuring investors who purchased during this window.

-Prominent shareholder rights firm Hagens Berman is actively investigating investors’ potential claims.
+Hagens Berman, a well-known shareholder rights firm, is actively investigating potential claims on behalf of investors.

-“We’re investigating whether Extreme Networks prioritized short-term gains over transparency,” said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“We’re investigating whether Extreme Networks prioritized short-term gains over transparency,” said Reed Kathrein, the Hagens Berman partner spearheading the investigation.

 If you invested in Extreme Networks and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your losses now »